ericksonvo/Stock-Analysis/README.md

 for green stocks companies for the year 2018 to show which stocks had the most success.

-Additionally it will look at VBA run scripts of an origanl code and a refactored code and the compare the two for which code ran faster.
+Additionally it will look at VBA run scripts of an origanl code and a refactored code and the compare the two for which code executed faster.

 # Results